ScalaConsultants/docker-postgres-cluster/README.md

 #### Configuration

-For the configuration `etc/env.sh` file is used by default.
-This can be override using `-f` flag, ie. `./bin/db_ctl.sh -f etc/env.prod.sh`
+All configuration settings can be changed in `etc/env.sh` file.
+You can override default configuration file using `-f` flag, ie. `./bin/db_ctl.sh -f etc/env.prod.sh`.
+Files matching `etc/env.*.sh` pattern are ignored by `.gitignore`.

 | Variable | Default value | Description  |
 |---------------|----------|---|